Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 | Extended Thinking | Yes | Yes | Yes |

-| Recommended For | Complex analysis | Most use cases | High-volume apps |
+| Best For | Complex analysis, agents | Most use cases | High-volume apps |

 Quality Comparison (Simplified)